TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Both loops (low < high and low <= high) DO check the mid.
 - But they are used for COMPLETELY DIFFERENT GOALS.
 - So the question is NOT:
-- â€œAm I traversing mid or not?â€
+- “Am I traversing mid or not?”
 - You ALWAYS traverse mid.
 - The REAL question is:
-- â€œDo I want to STOP when only 1 element is left, or do I want to CHECK that 1 element too?â€
+- “Do I want to STOP when only 1 element is left, or do I want to CHECK that 1 element too?”
 - This changes EVERYTHING.
-- âœ” Case 1: (low < high)
+- ✔ Case 1: (low < high)
-  * â†’ "I want the loop to end when only ONE candidate is left."
+  * → "I want the loop to end when only ONE candidate is left."
   * Purpose: REDUCE the range.
   * You are NOT searching for an exact match.
   * Example